Bill Waite | Contributing Editor

 Bill Waite is a contributing editor of the FCPA Blog.

 He’s one of the founders of The Risk Advisory Group, established in 1997 with the objective of building Europe’s leading independent risk management consultancy.
-He serves as the group’s CEO and general counsel.
+He now serves as a non-executive director of the The Risk Advisory Group.

 He formerly practiced as a criminal barrister before joining the U.K. Serious Fraud Office in 1991 as a prosecutor.